kubernetes/autoscaler/cluster-autoscaler/cloudprovider/packet/README.md

 4. Cloud inits in the examples have pinned versions for Kubernetes in order to minimize potential incompatibilities as a result of nodes provisioned with different Kubernetes versions.

-5. In the provided cluster-autoscaler deployment example, the autoscaler pod has a nodeaffinity which forces it to deploy on the master node, so that the cluster-autoscaler can scale down all of the worker nodes.
+5. In the provided cluster-autoscaler deployment example, the autoscaler pod has a nodeaffinity which forces it to deploy on the control plane node, so that the cluster-autoscaler can scale down all of the worker nodes.
 Without this change there was a possibility for the cluster-autoscaler to be deployed on a worker node that could not be downscaled.